Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 Last Friday of each month:

-When revenue crosses the stage threshold, update target allocations immediately.
+When revenue crosses a stage threshold, update target allocations immediately.

 Example: